HashFairGames/TheEthereumLottery/README.md

 # About
   The advantage of TheEthereumLottery is that it uses secret random value which only owner knows (called TheRand).
   A hash of TheRand (called OpeningHash) is announced at the beginning of every draw (lets say draw number N) - at this moment ticket price and the values of GuessXOutOf4 are publicly available and can not be changed.
   When draw N+1 is announced in a block X, a hash of block X-1 is assigned to ClosingHash field of draw N.
   After few minutes, owner announces TheRand which satisfy following expression: sha3(TheRand)==drawN.OpeningHash then Rand32B=sha3(TheRand, ClosingHash) is calculated an treated as a source for WinningNumbers.
-  For design purpouses at this moment ClosingHash is changed to Rand32B as it might be more interesting for someone watching lottery ledger to see that number instead of hash of some block.
+  For design purposes at this moment ClosingHash is changed to Rand32B as it might be more interesting for someone watching lottery ledger to see that number instead of hash of some block.

 # Why this way?
   This approach (1) unable players to cheat, because as long as no one knows TheRand,